wadsworth 2 avalanche print

 McGrath

-Pp. 80 refering to this image Wadsworth, "probably executed the earliest known panoramic view from a White Mountain summit."
+Pp. 80 referring to this image Wadsworth, "probably executed the earliest known panoramic view from a White Mountain summit."

 compare with bob photo from same location if can do that